-PHIL452 3 units CHRISTIAN PERSPECTIVE (F,S)
+Christian Perspective (F,S)

 An examination of the Christian worldview and the interaction between Christianity and various alternative worldviews.
 Students will analyze and critique a variety of worldview paradigms including modernism and postmodernism, as well as other religions and worldview perspectives, and will develop a distinctly Christian worldview to apply to all aspects of life.
 (Prerequisites: Junior class standing, LDRS152, BIBL101, BIBL104, and BIBL249 or BIBL349, THEO451)